 Gold Coast Sporting Hall of Fame

 Tremaine was moved to make way for apartment complex, The Oaks, restored and re-opened as Gold Coast Sporting Hall of Fame.
-Honouring champions who reach the highest level in their sport while living locally, it houses an abundant collection of sports memorabilia.
+It honours champions who reach the highest level in their sport while living locally and houses an abundant collection of sports memorabilia.
 Queensland’s only Olympic Room is a shrine to achievement in Olympic sports.

 NO BOOKING REQUIRED